 Activities controlled by the NES include disturbance of soil (earthworks), soil sampling, removal or replacement of fuel storage system, subdivision, and changing the use of land (e.g. building a dwelling on vacant land, changing the use of a site from industrial to commercial).

 Information about the NES is available on the Ministry for the Environment(external link) website.
 It explains how to find out if your land and the activity you are planning is covered by the NES.
 In addition, Environment Canterbury maintains a Listed Land Use Register of potentially contaminated sites.(external link)

-If you need further assistance you can also contact one of the Council’s Environmental Health Officers on (03) 941 8999.
+If you need further assistance you can also contact one of the Council’s Environmental Health Officers on 03 941 8999.

-The Building Act 2004 requires any person contemplating filling or excavating to protect land and other property from erosion, falling debris, slippage subsidence, inundation, alluvion and avulsion.
+The Building Act requires anyone considering filling or excavating to protect land and other property from erosion, falling debris, slippage subsidence, inundation, alluvion and avulsion.